cyberark/sidecar-injector/README.md

    container and read the file `/conjur/secrets/application.yaml`.

-   The `/conjur/secrets/application.yaml` file contains the secrets that are injected by the **Secrets Provider** sidecar upon successful authentication against the Conjur appliance.
+   The `/conjur/secrets/application.yaml` file contains the secrets that are injected by the **Secrets Provider** sidecar upon successful authentication against the Secrets Manager appliance.
    Note that this file is volume mounted into the application pod's main container as a result of the annotation `conjur.org/conjur-inject-volumes` being set to that container's name.